loomts/reedsolomon-coordinator/README.md

 add file -> store metadata -> split file -> send block to peers. get file -> check metadata -> get block from peers -> combine block.

+---
+## Question
+Is Multiaddr only can be connected by p2p?